Becoming a Governor

 Are you interested in becoming a governor at Collyer’s?

-- Do you have an interest in post-16 education and training?
+- Do you have an interest in post-16 education in a sixth form college setting?

 - Do you want to help the young people of today develop into active and successful members of the community?